 Before you decide to feed your dog like a wolf, keep in mind that just like people, no two dogs are the same.
 Some do fine on a mostly plant-based diet high in carbs while others do not.

 The VCA notes that the best dog food to buy is one that’s highly digestible.
 For some dogs, this might mean eating cooked grains as opposed to raw plants.

 Other dogs may find improvements in their digestive system by cutting carbs and focusing on meat.
-Keep your dog’s life stage and energy levels in mind before cutting out carbs entirely.
+Keep your dog’s life stage and energy levels in mind before cutting out carbs or making different dog food recipes entirely.

 Should Your Dog Follow The Ketogenic Diet?

 Although they are vastly different from us, dogs suffer from similar conditions that people do.
 For example, research shows that epilepsy is the most common brain disease among dogs (4).